New Amsterdam Singers: International Tours

-The chorus has toured regularly since 1985, performing in major halls and cathedrals in Greece, Spain, Poland, Portugal, England, Ireland, France, Turkey, Sweden, Italy, Russia, Latvia, Estonia, Argentina and Uruguay.
+The chorus has toured regularly since 1985, performing in major halls and cathedrals in Greece, Spain, Poland, Portugal, England, Ireland, France, Turkey, Sweden, Italy, Russia, Latvia, Estonia, Argentina, Uruguay, Greece, Iceland, Denmark, and Bulgaria.
 In the summer of 2010, the chorus presented a series of concerts in Cuba, and in 2013, performed as part of a choral festival in South Africa.

 Recordings

 The chorus has made 2 original recordings, American Journey: Poetry and Song in the Twentieth Century (1993) and (2003), and released a 2-disc 40th Anniversary Collection of its best performances in 2008.